Backstreet Boys – As Long As You Love Me

 Chart run: 3-4-6-8-7-11-12-16-17-25-25-23-21-25-36-41-56-60-72

-In the late ‘90s bubblegum pop sphere, such was the sheer volume and quality of new releases, we were tripping over songs that could reasonably lay claim to being era-defining hits.
+Such was the quantity and quality of new bubblegum pop releases in the late ’90s, that there was an influx of songs which could reasonably lay claim to being era-defining hits.
 Some are indisputable, and others are personal taste.
 As Long As You Love Me probably falls into the latter category; it’s not inescapably woven into the fabric of popular culture.
-But for our money, this is about as perfect an example of Cheiron’s masterful execution of ‘90s pop music as you could hope to hear in three and a half minutes.
+But it is, nonetheless, about as perfect an example of Cheiron’s masterful execution of ‘90s pop music as one could hope to hear in three and a half minutes.

 By 1997, the Backstreet Boys had finally cracked the top ten in America with Quit Playing Games (With My Heart).
-Meanwhile, in the UK they’d established themselves as a consistent chart force after a few false starts in the preceding years.
-Indeed, by the time As Long As You Love Me was released here, the group had already scored three top five hits that year alone.
+Meanwhile, in the UK, they’d established themselves as a consistent chart force after a few false starts in the preceding years.
+Indeed, by the time As Long As You Love Me was released here, the group had already scored three top-five hits that year alone.
 Notably, this single followed on the heels of Everybody (Backstreet’s Back), and in many ways, it was the perfect antidote.
-This is very much the archetypal wholesome mid-tempo of the late ‘90s; as we’ve previously discussed, ‘nice’ hasn’t been a desirable descriptor for a long while in pop music, but that’s precisely what As Long As You Love Me is.
-It’s a throwback to the gentle halcyon days of our youth, where the boys next door crooning sincerely about ‘feelings’ was all it took to make us go weak at the knees.
+This is very much the archetypal wholesome mid-tempo of the late ‘90s; ‘nice’ isn’t generally considered a desirable descriptor for pop music, but that’s precisely what As Long As You Love Me is.
+It’s a throwback to the gentler side of the halcyon late ’90s, where boybands would croon sincerely about ‘feelings’.

 Arguably the essential element – besides the Backstreet Boys themselves – is the twinkling instrumental guitar hook that opens the track.
 It’s easily as distinctive as any of the vocal hooks contained within As Long As You Love Me; there’s a pure, almost celestial quality to it.
-It’s utterly dreamy, and when it reappears for a brief interlude after the second chorus, we can usually be found drifting into a nostalgic ‘90s haze.
+It’s utterly dreamy, and the moment it reappears for a brief interlude after the second chorus fills the track with a nostalgic ‘90s haze.
 Despite its prominence in the song, there is an early mix of the track where the intro chords are much less defined.
-In an uncharacteristic move for Jive Records, that version was unintentionally included on the parent album.
-It’s not vastly inferior, but it certainly sounds a little unmixed by comparison.
+That version was unintentionally included on the parent album (a rare oversight for Jive Records), and while not vastly inferior, it certainly sounds a little unmixed by comparison.

-It’s yet another example of Max Martin’s ability to compose a song that sounds distinctly ‘90s and yet has a timeless, nursery rhyme-like simplicity to it.
-Moreover, he manages to make it look like the easiest thing in the world, when it most certainly is not.
-And then we have the Backstreet Boys themselves; their contribution is far more than merely reciting the material that’s been handed to them.
+This is yet another example of Max Martin’s ability to compose a song that sounds distinctly ‘90s and yet has a timeless, nursery rhyme-like simplicity to it.
+And then there’s the Backstreet Boys themselves; their contribution is far more than merely reciting the material that’s been handed to them.
 As Long As You Love Me places a little more emphasis than usual on Nick and Brian as the lead vocalists, certainly during the verses in any case.
 The highlight of this combination is undoubtedly the middle-eight and Brian’s: “As long as you love me baby…” followed by Nick’s falsetto over the shimmering chords as they run into the finale.
-The pay-off is that when the group do come together on the choruses, there’s a palpable depth to their collective vocals that lifts the song and warmly envelops you into the melody.
+The pay-off is that when the group do come together on the choruses, there’s a palpable depth to their collective vocals, which lifts the song and warmly envelops the melody.
 The last minute or so is a brilliantly layered finale, where the chorus peels away, and the group start jamming with the core elements, while also throwing in some killer ad-libs (“Yeah-EH-EH”).

 Related posts: